About

 Brief bio

-After studying Mathematics and Computer Science at the University of Utrecht, I did my PhD under supervision of Thorsten Altenkirch at the University of Nottingham's Functional Programming Lab.
-I worked as a post-doc at Chalmers University of Technology, before moving back to the Netherlands to work at Vector Fabrics, a high-tech startup that used functional programming to facilitate the design of embedded systems.
-After this brief stint in industry, I returned to academia as a postdoc in Foundations Group at the Radboud University Nijmegen.
+After studying Mathematics and Computer Science at the Utrecht University, I did my PhD under supervision of Thorsten Altenkirch at the University of Nottingham's Functional Programming Lab.
+I worked as a postdoc at Chalmers University of Technology, before moving back to the Netherlands to work at Vector Fabrics, a high-tech startup that used functional programming to facilitate the design of embedded systems.
+In 2011 I returned to academia as a postdoc in Foundations Group at the Radboud University.
+After Nijmegen, I moved to Utrecht on another postdoc position before becoming universitair docent (assistant professor) in 2013.
+In Utrecht I have served in a variety of senior roles within the department, including Programme Leader of our BSc and MSc Computing Science programmes.

 Recent publications